 HFH: Since you may be teamed up with a lender and Realtor who have never worked together before, there could be delays or inefficiencies in their communication, which could put your offer/contract at risk.
 You also will not necessarily be matched up with a team that has the level of experience you desire.
 If you are buying outside the more populated areas in Colorado, it is possible you will not be assigned a Realtor who lives in and is familiar with that area.
 That can be a big disadvantage in a competitive market.

 FRH: Our website gives you all the tools you need to succeed in Colorado’s hot real estate market.
-We offer a powerful MLS property search on our website that is free to use, as well as a mobile app to search for homes on the go.
-We also offer information about loan programs, a blog, a mortgage calculator, a free Homebot subscription, and give you direct access to every member of our team, including a chat feature so you can get immediate help from an actual real estate agent and loan officer.
+We offer a powerful MLS property search on our website that is free to use.
+We also offer information about loan programs, a blog, a mortgage calculator, and give you direct access to every member of our team, including a chat feature so you can get immediate help from an actual real estate agent and loan officer.
 We won’t make you wait 24 hours to hear from us.

 HFH: There isn’t an MLS property search feature on the Homes for Heroes website, nor is there a property search app.
 You cannot contact the lender or real estate agents directly; you must submit your contact information and then wait to be contacted by an agent or lender (they specify a 24-hour turn time on getting back to you).
 Their chat feature will not connect you directly with a real estate agent or lender who can answer specific questions you have about buying or selling a home.